taocode/taocode.com/src/posts/why-i-love-to-ride-eucs.md

   - Joy
 ---

-October 10, 2022 — With nearly 10 months of riding and well over 3,000 miles of mixed street and offroad riding, *what's it like?*
+With nearly 10 months of riding and well over 3,000 miles of mixed street and offroad riding, *what's it like?*

 ## Riding an EUC *is Stupid Fun!*

 It's a magical vehicle that *"reads your mind"* (by responding to your body position).
-It's *even more fun* with *more experience!* I've put in a lot of offroad time which has helped me become a better rider at lower speeds and helps me stay with the wheel over bumpy offroad trais and rough streets.
-There are some smooth surfaces but generally roads have at least some ruts and bumps so it is a necessary skill.
+It's *even more fun* with *more experience!* I've put in a lot of offroad time which has helped me become a better rider.
+It's slower and falls are softer than asphalt but it really helped me train for rough streets.

+Roads usually have at least some *ruts, bumps and potholes* so it's important to gain competency and stay with the wheel throughout as it tracks, skids and gets kicked around.
+It's a cooperative endeavor, you have to go with the skid if you want to stay on the wheel.

 ## Invisible Vehicle *from the Rider's Perspective*